ArslanJav/winter-adventures/README.md

 Winter adventures website is built on HTML, CSS and Bootstrap 5.
 (The website is not entirely bootstraped as there are custom CSS and media quieries.)

-The website is optimised for the web such as SEO, image optimazation, accessibility and speed preformance.
+The website is optimised for the web such as SEO, image optimazation, accessibility, mobile responsiveness and speed preformance.

 error and debugging tools used:

 Used HTML and CSS validator to fix errors or bugs.
 GTmetrix and PageInsights for page SEO and performance.
 TinyPNG to reduce image file size and Paint S to resize images appropriately.
-Used coolers to colour contrast for accessibility.
+Used coolers to assess contrast between two colours for accessibility.

 ## live preview: https://gorgeous-khapse-13128b.netlify.app